Challenges

 Supporting community engagement to develop community-led housing initiatives

 Supporting community engagement in developing community-led housing that responds to their needs is an important aspect of sustainable urban development.
 Empowering communities to take an active role in initiating, co-creating, rehabilitating, or managing their housing initiatives is essential.
 This ensures that the resulting solutions align closely with the requirements and aspirations of residents, fostering a sense of ownership.
 Furthermore, as it is an approach that focuses on the group and not the individual it encourages social cohesion, a stronger sense of belonging, opportunities for integration, and mutual support.
 Effective community engagement in housing development involves a collaborative process, where residents actively participate in the decision-making, and perhaps even in the design, and implementation.
-This can lead to more sustainable, affordable, and innovative housing solutions that have the potential to create a positive impact on the neighborhood scale and improve overall living conditions.
+This can lead to more sustainable, affordable, and innovative housing solutions that have the potential to create a positive impact on the neighbourhood scale and improve overall living conditions.
 It also promotes a deeper understanding of local issues and fosters social capital, ultimately enhancing the quality of life for community members.
-Balancing the needs and desires of the community with regulatory and financial constraints is a demanding challenge, with the potential to transform neighborhoods and empower residents to shape their living environments.
+Balancing the needs and desires of the community with regulatory and financial constraints is a demanding challenge, with the potential to transform neighbourhoods and empower residents to shape their living environments.

 Community participation